-Rakhi Purnima is celebrated on the full moon day of the month of Shravana (July- August).
-It is an occasion when women tie Rakhi or amulet on the wrists of their brothers.
-The word Raksha means protection.
-In scriptures, Raksha Bandhan is described as the `Punya Pradayak`.
-It represents the day that bestows boons to the generous `Vish Tarak` (the destroyer of venom or the vicious) and `Pap Nashak` (the destroyer of sins).
-Raksha Bandhan has a historical background.
-About 3000 B.C.
-Aryans entered India through the northwestern passes and settled in northwestern India.
+Raksha Bandhan has a historical background when about 3000 B.C. the Aryans entered India through the north-western passes and settled in north- western India.
 They brought with them their traditional custom, Raksha Bandhan.
-It was a tradition among the Aryans to have a 'Yajna` (sacrificial ceremony) before a war to invoke God's blessing for protection and security.
-Before the men departed for the battlefield the women-folk tied an anointed sacred thread or amulet.
-This is how the custom of Raksha Bandhan originated.
+It was a tradition among the Aryans to have a 'Yajna' or a sacrificial ceremony before any war to invoke God's blessing for protection and security.
+Before the men departed for the battlefield the womenfolk tied an anointed sacred thread or amulet and thus the custom of Raksha Bandhan came to be.

 The festival of Raksha Bandhan is also observed in the states of West Bengal, Odisha, Gujarat and Maharashtra.
-After the ceremony, sweets made from coconut, like coconut-burfi and sweet coconut rice, are served.
+After the ceremony, sweets made from coconut, like coconut- barfi and sweet coconut rice, are served.

-, Rakhi Purnima is called Kajri Purnima or Kajri Navami.
-It is a season when wheat or barley is sown.
-Farmers worship Goddess Bhagwati for a good crop.
+In North India, Rakhi Purnima is called Kajri Purnima or Kajri Navami.
+It is a season when wheat or barley is sown and the farmers worship Goddess Bhagwati for a good crop.
 It is called Saluno in Haryana.
 In Gujarat, on the Rakhi Purnima, they offer water and pray to Lord Shiva for forgiveness.
 And in Maharashtra, Raksha Bandhan is celebrated along with Narali Purnima, which is a coconut day festival.